AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

 ### Change Fastly API token

-If you need to change the Fastly API token credential, submit {{commerce-support-ticket}} to request a new token, and then update your Staging or Production environment with the new value.
+Submit an Adobe Commerce Support ticket to change the Fastly API token credential.
+When you receive the new token, update your Staging or Production environment with the

 **To change the Fastly API token credential**:

-1. Submit a support ticket requesting the new token.
+1. Submit a support ticket requesting new Fastly API credentials.

    Include your Adobe Commerce on cloud infrastructure project ID and the environments that require a new credential.